J.H. Baxter Wood Treating Facility Cleanup Investigation

 Environmental sampling to support a potential Superfund site designation

-EPA collected soil, sediment, and water samples the week of May 1, 2023, from both the facility and the surrounding areas.
+The EPA collected soil, sediment, and water samples in May 2023 from both the facility and the surrounding areas.
 These samples will determine the scope, severity, environmental and potential public health impacts of chemicals that have migrated from the site and from air pollution from facility operations.

-The findings of these samples will help EPA determine the best approach to addressing the environmental and public health risks, including whether the site would qualify for proposal to the Superfund National Priorities List.
+The findings of these samples will help us determine the best approach to addressing the environmental and public health risks, including whether the site qualifies for proposal to the Superfund National Priorities List.

 From 1943 to 2022, J.H.
-Baxter treated wood products at their West Eugene, Oregon facility.
+Baxter treated wood products at their facility in West Eugene, Oregon.
 Environmental contamination from chemicals that were used to treat wood products, such as creosote and pentachlorophenol (also known as "penta" or PCP), have contaminated the soil and groundwater and are an ongoing concern for surrounding neighborhoods.

 J.H.
 Baxter stopped operations at the site in January 2022, but the chemicals remain in tanks and environmental contamination has not been addressed.